-To report a snow-related problem during normal business hours, Monday – Friday, 8:00 AM to 4:00 PM please call 303-795-1434.
-For snow emergencies after business hours or during weekends or holidays call Arapahoe County Dispatch at 303-795-4711 and ask to speak to a Columbine Valley Police Officer.
+To report a snow-related problem during normal business hours (Monday through Friday, 8 a.m. to 1 p.m.), please call 303-795-1434.
+For snow emergencies after business hours or during weekends or holidays, call Arapahoe County Dispatch at 303-795-4711 and ask to speak to a Columbine Valley Police Officer.

 Residents are encouraged to refrain from parking on the street during and immediately following a snowstorm.
 Parked vehicles and other obstructions interfere with the safe and continuous operation of snow removal equipment.

-The Town will do all that it can to conduct operations in a manner to not disturb mailboxes, landscaping or other improvements.
+During snow removal, the Town will do all that it can to not disturb mailboxes, landscaping or other improvements.